Nandrolone as a Potential Alternative Androgen with Reduced Androgenic Side Effects for Transfeminine and Transmasculine People

 Nandrolone is an agonist of the androgen receptor (AR) similarly to testosterone.
 It shows higher affinity for the AR than does testosterone and has almost no binding affinity for sex hormone-binding globulin (SHBG) however.
 For these reasons, nandrolone has about 2.5- to 5-fold higher potency than testosterone in rats on measures of general AR agonistic strength, such as stimulation of muscle growth (Sundaram et al., 1995; Tóth & Zakár, 1986; Wiki; Winters, 1976).
 It is likewise a more potent AAS than testosterone in humans, and is used medically at lower doses in comparison (Wiki).

 Testosterone is a substrate for 5α-reductase in tissues that express this enzyme like skin, hair follicles, prostate gland, and seminal vesicles, among others.
 It is converted by 5α-reductase into dihydrotestosterone (DHT), an androgen with much higher AR affinity and AR agonistic potency than that of testosterone (Wiki).
 Consequently, it is estimated that the effects of testosterone are potentiated by 2- to 3-fold via conversion into DHT in tissues that express 5α-reductase (Sundaram et al., 1995).
 The role of DHT in the effects of testosterone is demonstrated by a rare intersex condition known as 5α-reductase type 2 deficiency, as well as by 5α-reductase inhibitors (5α-RIs) like finasteride and dutasteride (Wiki; Wiki).
 Men with 5α-reductase type 2 deficiency are reported to have reduced facial hair, a female-like pattern of body hair (with terminal hair largely restricted to the underarms and lower pubic triangle), and no scalp hair recession in the temples nor scalp hair loss in general.
 Conversely, other aspects of male secondary sexual development, like voice deepening, muscle growth, bone changes, and pubertal penile enlargement, are all normal in the condition.
 In addition, no feminization or gynecomastia occurs.
-Hence, adults with 5α-reductase type 2 deficiency have a masculine appearance (Photos; Imperato-McGinley & Peterson, 1976; Peterson et al., 1977).
-Note however features like the lack of body hair and the rounded/feminine hairlines.
+Hence, adults with 5α-reductase type 2 deficiency have a masculine appearance (Imperato-McGinley & Peterson, 1976; Peterson et al., 1977; Photos).
+In published photographs of individuals with the condition however, features like lack of body hair and rounded feminine hairlines can be noted.

 5α-Reductase inhibitors have similar effects relative to the profile of 5α-reductase type 2 deficiency.
 For this reason, they are used in the treatment and prevention of scalp hair loss in men and off-label for hirsutism (excessive facial/body hair growth) in women.
 They greatly slow the rate of scalp hair loss over time in men.
 For example, a large 5-year randomized controlled trial showed that in men with diagnosed scalp hair loss, 100% of those who received placebo had significant further scalp hair loss whereas only 35% of those who received finasteride had further scalp hair loss (Propecia label).
 Low-quality evidence suggests that finasteride has similar effectiveness to antiandrogens like spironolactone and flutamide in the treatment of hirsutism in women (Barrionuevo et al., 2018; van Zuuren et al., 2015).
 Dutasteride has similar or greater effectiveness than finasteride for scalp hair loss in men (Arif et al., 2017), whereas it hasn’t yet been studied in the treatment of hirsutism (Wiki).